contao/docs/README.md

 ## Cloning

 The project installs the Hugo Learn theme as a git submodule.
 Thus when cloning the repository, you need to use the `--recurse-submodules` parameter:
 ```
 git clone --recurse-submodules git@github.com:netzarbeiter/contao-docs.git
 ```

 ## Build

+The documentation is built using the [Hugo site generator](https://gohugo.io/), thus you need to [install Hugo](https://gohugo.io/getting-started/installing/) first on your system.

+_Note:_ version 0.55.x of Hugo is incompatible with some of the theme's features.
+Building is still possible, however the rendering of those shortcodes will be wrong.

+Building is done using the `make` command.
+There are different commands available depending on what part of the documentation you want to build.

 ```
 make build-dev
 make build-manual
 ```

-Builds the entire documentation into the `build` directory using the [Hugo site generator](https://gohugo.io/commands/hugo/).
+Builds the entire documentation into the `build` directory.

 ```
 make live-dev
 make live-manual
 ```

 Spins up the development server which automatically tracks changes in the `docs` directory and rebuilds the frontend.
 You can access the frontend on [http://localhost:1313](http://localhost:1313).

 ```
 make clean